Inducted: October 27, 2004

 He is the father of four children, Ann, of Toronto; Carol Stewart, of Woodstock; Mary Harrison, of Aurora; and Ian, of St. John's, Newfoundland.
 There are five grandchildren.

-Mr. Watson is a member of St. Andrew's United Church, of the St.Andrew's Residence Board, of the Ontario Institute of Agrologists and of the Chatham Rotary Club.
+Mr. Watson is a member of St. Andrew's United Church, the St.Andrew's Residence Board, the Ontario Institute of Agrologists, and the Chatham Rotary Club.